Best time to go to Kentucky

 The oldest continuous festival in Kentucky is dedicated to pioneers and exploration

-The Daniel Boone Festival takes place every October in Barbourville, Kentucky.
-It's one of the major annual celebrations for the state and especially Knox County.
-The festival is dedicated to Daniel Boone, a pioneer, explorer, and frontiersman who was famous for his exploration of Kentucky in 1775-1800.
-The Daniel Boone Festival includes a costumed parade, a carnival, lots of commercial vendors with food and crafts, and lots of entertainment for all ages.
-The festival is visited by 100,000 people every year.
+The Daniel Boone Festival takes place every October in Barbourville, Kentucky, and is one of the state's major annual celebrations, particularly for Knox County.
+Dedicated to the legendary pioneer, explorer, and frontiersman Daniel Boone, who is renowned for his exploration of Kentucky, the festival attracts around 100,000 visitors each year.
+The event features a lively costumed parade, a vibrant carnival, numerous commercial vendors offering delicious food and unique crafts, and a variety of entertainment suitable for all ages.
+It's a festive celebration that brings the community together to honor its rich history and culture.

 The festival features The Daniel Boone Festival Art Show in city hall, Gospel Singing, the Primitive Camp, the Crafts Village, the Pioneer Village, the Family Night Big Wheel Race, Cherokee entertainment, the Friendship Dance, and much more.
 There will be lots of free live music, dances, and entertainment.